 BY TRAIN: Sorry, no trains.

-The good news?
-There is a bus that stops at the trailhead.
+BY BUS: The good news?
+There is a shuttle/bus that stops at the trailhead.
 The bad news?
 It's infrequent and can be expensive depending on where you're coming from.
-You want the Tassielink West Coast Service runs between Hobart and Strahan making stops at New Norfolk, Gretna, Hamilton, Ouse, Tarraleah, Bronte Junction, Lake St. Clair, Derwent Bridge, Frenchmans Cap, and Queenstown.
-From Hobart, the bus costs A$55.70, from Derwent Bridge it's A$12.70, and from Queenstown, it's $19.30.
-There is one bus per day in each direction on Tuesday, Thursday, Friday, and Sunday.
+You want the West Coast Connector Service from the Area Connect shuttle.
+It runs from Hobart to Queenstown making stops in Hobart, New Norfolk, Gretna, Hamilton, Ouse, Bronte Junction, Dwrwent Bridge, and then Queenstown.
+From Hobart, a one-way ride will cost you A$55.70.
+There is one bus per day in each direction on Tuesday and Thursday only.
+A ride from Hobart takes nearly four hours.
+Here is the West Coast Connector Service timetable and the Area Connect website.

 BY PRIVATE TRANSPORT: There are a number of companies in Hobart and around Tasmania offering transport to/from trailheads.
 If you're up for shoveling out a bit of cash for a ride, then go for it.